EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--include_path` : Accepts a path to a folder.
 If passed, then all YAML files containing ` lm-eval`` compatible task configurations will be added to the task registry as available tasks.
 Used for when one is writing config files for their own task in a folder other than  `lm_eval/tasks/`

+- `--system_instruction`: Specifies a system instruction string to prepend to the prompt.

 - `--apply_chat_template` : If this flag is on, a chat template will be applied to the prompt.
 For Hugging Face models, the chat template is taken from the tokenizer, if the tokenizer does not have a chat template, a default one will be applied.
 For other models, a generic chat template is used.

 - `--predict_only`: Generates the model outputs without computing metrics.
 Use with `--log_samples` to retrieve decoded results.